million12/docker-typo3-flow-neos-abstract/README.md

 ### Custom build steps

 You might want to add extra steps to the standard ones provided by [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) script.
-This script is invoked from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app) - all scripts available there are run when container starts.
-Therefore you can add there your own, simply via `ADD custom-init.sh /config/init/` in your Dockerfile.
+There are two ways to do that:

+1. Configure script will run ./build.sh from project's root directory.
+Make it executable and it will be run at the end of the process.
+2. If you need something bigger, more customised, you can use for that custom scripts added to `/config/init/*.sh`.
+The base image is designed that it runs all scripts from there.
+For example, script which configures TYPO3 Neos is run from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app).
+Using this, you can easily add extra tasks before and/or after it.

 ## Authors